NotAPi/NotAPi_WRO/README.md

-# NotAPi_WRO_2025
+z# NotAPi_WRO_2025
 ![image1](resources/hetimage.jpg)
 ![teamPhoto](https://raw.githubusercontent.com/NotAPi/NotAPi_WRO/refs/heads/2025/Pictures/Team/Imagen%20de%20WhatsApp%202024-05-25%20a%20las%2009.47.15_d164381c.jpg)
 [Demo](https://hc-cdn.hel1.your-objectstorage.com/s/v3/c7cb69626a8cc83b544aa8f92fb21f2a090f1fee_pxl_20250423_193522126_2.mp4)
 ## 1. Mobility Management
-  For this version of the car we opted for a fresh start, we bought a front and back [axle](https://es.aliexpress.com/item/1005004716882834.html?gatewayAdapt=glo2esp) for managing directions and a pair of [wheels](https://es.aliexpress.com/item/1005006889490468.html?gatewayAdapt=glo2esp) to coplement it.
+  For this version of the car we opted for a fresh start, we bought a front and back [axle](https://es.aliexpress.com/item/1005004716882834.html?gatewayAdapt=glo2esp) for managing directions and a pair of [wheels](https://es.aliexpress.com/item/1005006889490468.html?gatewayAdapt=glo2esp) to compliment it.
 Steering is controlled by a servo connected to the front axle, allowing it to turn.

-For propulsion, we're using a generic DC gearbox motor which is mounted on the chassis and connected to a custom-designed aluminium gear (CNC'd for precision).
+For propulsion, we're using a recycled motor which was previously designed for a printer connected to the front axle, ensuring it .
 This gear reduces speed (which was a mistake from our part) and transfers power to the main axle.
 The motor is driven by an L298N motor controller, ensuring an easy motor control.
 All additional structural components were 3D-printed for lightweight durability and modularity.

 **Key Features:**
 - Servo-driven steering with 140º range